 Good tools are an important part of any job.
 Growing up with a dad who liked to work on projects on his boat or around the house, I often heard that having the right tool helped get the job done more quickly and correctly the first time.
 In the few years I have been hobby farming prior to starting Sourwood Creek Farm, I realized the value of having the right tool.
 It makes all the difference in how much time a task takes and the effect it has on my body.
 If you don't have the right tool, it takes much longer and can be hard on your body.
 Some tools just make farming easier.
-The following list includes tools that have worked for me and that help me.
+The following list includes five helpful tools for the garden that have worked for me.
 It is not extensive, but I hope it will be helpful.

 **None of these items are sponsored or affiliated.
 They are tools that I use everyday (or frequently) and have found to be worth my investment.